s4birli/youtube-downloader/README.md

 - Requires stable internet connection
 - Subject to YouTube's terms of service
 - Some videos might not be available for download due to restrictions
+- Requires Python 3.x (not compatible with Python 2.x)

 ## Contributing